XushengLuo/TLRRT_star/README.md

                     }
 self.init = ((0.8, 0.1), )  # in the form of ((x,y), (x,y), ...)
 ```
-The output result during execution is
+The output results during execution are
 ```
 Time for constructing the NBA: 0.1343 s
 ------------------------------ prefix path --------------------------------